 1. Bloom's Taxonomy from planning to assessment [2.3, 3.1]

 2. William's Model of creativity for those challenging out of the box students [1.5, 1.6]

 3. Maker's Model for gifted and talented students [1.2, 1.5, 3.1 and 3.2]

-The course is fully accredited with the ACT TQI - completion gives you 5 hours of accredited Professional Learning which will be automatically logged with the TQI at the end of each week.
+The course is fully accredited with the ACT TQI - completion gives you 5 hours of accredited Professional Learning.
+ACT participant completions are logged with the TQI at the end of each week.

 I am passionate about education.
 My philosophy of education is the belief that all students have the right and ability to learn, and it is the role as educators to promote not only learning, but a lifelong love of learning.
 This has been the foundation of my own practice.
 It guides my approach to my teaching, my research and my life.

 I have been working in education since 1987.
 I have worked as a teacher (K-12), lecturer, teacher educator, professional development coordinator, education researcher, educational/instructional designer, education manager, small business owner, and as a private education consultant.

 Want to know more - You can read more at www.KairosCT.com